-James Baumberger, MNAA, is Chief Executive Officer and minority owner of First Choice Appraisal Management (FCAM).
+James Baumberger, MNAA, is CEO and part-owner of First Choice Appraisal Management (FCAM), operating an ethical cost-plus business model in CA, ID, NV, OR, and WA.
 Jim has an outstanding record of providing inspirational executive leadership for appraisal organizations serving the financial services industry.
-His past positions include Collateral Services Manager for Washington Mutual, Regional Chief Appraiser for Bank of America, Division Appraisal Manager for World Savings, and Mortgage Group Leader for Wachovia Bank.
+His past positions include Collateral Services Manager for Washington Mutual, Regional Chief Appraiser for Bank of America, Division Appraisal Manager for World Savings, Mortgage Group Leader for Wachovia Bank, and President of Synergy Appraisal Services.

-As a certified residential appraiser, Jim’s 28 years of professional appraisal practice includes valuation services for eminent domain, lending, litigation, marketing, and relocation purposes.
-In addition, Jim has developed numerous qualifying and continuing education courses and training seminars for industry professionals.
+As a certified residential appraiser, Jim’s 30 years of professional appraisal practice includes valuation services for eminent domain, lending, litigation, marketing, and relocation purposes.
+In addition, Jim has authored numerous qualifying and continuing education courses and training seminars for industry professionals.
 He frequently presents customized training for agents, appraisers, loan originators, loan processors, and mortgage underwriters.

 Jeff Bradford is the founder and CEO of Bradford Technologies, the leader in the new field of Computer-Aided Appraising.
 He has over 26 years of experience providing appraisers with innovative software solutions and is a nationally recognized expert in computer technology and analytics.
 His company introduced the industry to statistically supported appraisals and a superior reporting format–the Collateral Valuation Report.
 Today, he is focused on expanding opportunities for appraisers in the valuation space.
 His company introduced the industry to Computer-Aided Appraising technology which eliminates many of the manual, tedious tasks traditionally performed by an appraiser.
 Today, Mr. Bradford is focused on harnessing the power of Big Data Analytics and Artificial Intelligence to expand the appraiser’s opportunities and support their valuations.